Fetch Robotics raises $46 million to expand warehouse automation internationally – TechCrunch

 The warehouse automation space has been booming in the past several years, and Fetch has been at the forefront.
 Founded in 2014 by Wise, an alumnus of Bay Area robotics pioneer Willow Garage, the company specializes in autonomous modular robotics designed to automate tedious warehouse tasks.
 We visited the company’s South Bay offices last year to get a fuller picture of what it has been working on.

-These days the company is one of the primarily alternatives to in-house automation plays like Amazon Robotics.
+These days the company is one of the primary alternatives to in-house automation plays like Amazon Robotics.